oslokommune/okctl/userdocs/src/components/kubernetes.md

       name: admin_password
 ```

-When this definition is applied to the cluster with `kubectl apply -f {secret.yaml}` it will result in a Kubernets secret being created.
+When this definition is applied to the cluster with `kubectl apply -f {secret.yaml} --namespace {your-namespace}` it
+will result in a Kubernets secret being created.

 ```yaml
 apiVersion: v1